 Fixed Schedule Productivity - Study Hacks - A very busy MIT post-doc explains his system for getting things done.

 The List is Life - Slate.com - Do you hate "To-Do" lists?
 Do you feel like they never help you do anything except make another list?
 This guy felt the same way.
-He has focuses on keeping different lists for different priority levels and breaking clusters into tiny actions, which have worked well for students in the past.
+He has focused on keeping different lists for different priority levels and breaking clusters into tiny actions, which have worked well for students in the past.

 Videos and Podcasts